Faces of MU

 “We really want to show our commitment to supporting the ever-changing and diverse student body that we have, and that will continue to grow at Millikin,” Prange said.

 Branch said that Millikin is already ahead of the curve compared to similar institutions in terms of inclusion.
-Resources on campus such as the Center for Academic & Professional Performance (CAPP) help students overcome accessibility obstacles, while the Center for International Education (CIE) supports students who represent more than 30 countries around the globe.
+Resources on campus such as the Student Success Center (Formerly the Center for Academic & Professional Performance) help students overcome accessibility obstacles, while the Center for International Education (CIE) supports students who represent more than 30 countries around the globe.

 Prange explained that the initiative to prioritize inclusion and belonging across campus is directed at Millikin’s entire student population.
 “Every student at Millikin is an example of how we can create more inclusive practices because no student’s experience is one-size-fits-all.
 This initiative is about making sure everyone’s needs are met.”